 - When you begin studying a work, memorise from the outset.
 Resist the temptation to ‘learn the notes’, returning to memorise later.
 If you can do this from the very beginning, bar by bar (or phrase by phrase), learning everything from the physical ‘feel’ of note patterns, fingerings and movement, to the required sound and musical details, you’ll find it easier to remember in the long run.
 This is because you’re already taking the music off the page and allowing it to permeate your mind.

-- Work without the score as soon as possible (that’s not to say you won’t return to examine it often). memorize each hand separately.
+- Work without the score as soon as possible, but that’s not to say you won’t return to examine it often. memorize each hand separately.
 This can be most beneficial, particularly regarding the left hand, which has a habit of ‘disappearing’ under the pressure of performance.
 Be aware of fingerings and note patterns especially, finding sign posts to jog your memory.